dbierer/php-class-notes/php-security-notes-2019.md

     * GCM
     * CTR
 * 8: For more info: https://en.wikipedia.org/wiki/Block_cipher

+## Insecure Deserialization
+* 1: Maybe don't store such information in a cookie: store someplace else
+* 2: Enumerate the strategies and only store the enumeration in the cookie; upon return compare with a whitelist of strategies
+* 3: Create a digital signature or hash of the object to be stored and confirm upon restoration

 ## Command Injection
 * 1: Do you really need to run system(), exec() etc.?
 Maybe another way